pinetree408/pinetree408.github.io/_posts/2015-07-28-pip-install-to-mac.md

 ---
 layout: post
 maintitle: pip install to mac
-subtitle: mac에 pip install 하기
+subtitle: how to install pip in mac env
 ---

 ## What issuse

-mac에 python pip 설치하기
+install pip in mac env.

 ## How to fix